|Ordered||17 Dec 1934|

 Attacks on this boat and other events

 18 Jan 1940

-At 16.25 hours, the boat torpedoed and sank Pajala near North Rona, Hebrides.
-Her escort, the armed boarding vessel HMS Northern Duke, forced U-25 to dive with gunfire at 17.26 hours and dropped depth charges.
-They claimed hits on the conning tower and the sinking of the enemy, but U-25 in fact escaped undamaged.
+At 16.25 hrs, the boat torpedoed and sank Pajala near North Rona, Hebrides.
+Her escort, the armed boarding vessel HMS Northern Duke, forced U-25 to dive with gunfire at 17.26 hrs and followed up with depth charges.
+She claimed hits on the conning tower and the sinking of the enemy, but U-25 in fact escaped undamaged.

 1 recorded attack on this boat.